Below are the answers to some of the most frequently asked questions (FAQs) that we receive about our training.

 Where can I find information about the multi-agency courses?
 Who can attend?

 Information about our training is on our website www.cscb.org.uk and information is sent out by email to agencies for distribution in-house.
-Courses are open to anybody from an agency in Camden who works with Camden children and/or families.
+Courses are open to anybody who works in Camden settings and agencies.

 How can I attend a course?

 You first need to open a training account via our website and register on our database.
+This is a 'one-off' process.
 Once you have done this you can easily apply for a place on a course without having to give all your details again.
 You cannot apply for a place on a course unless you have first registered with us.
-You cannot apply for a place on a course for somebody else — they must make their own application.

 Must my manager support my application?